0

-Anne Worthington grew up in Blackpool in the North West of England and then moved to Manchester.
-Whilst living in the inner-city area of Hulme, she became part of the mix of artists, ex-students and squatters who had made the partly abandoned blocks of flats their own.
-Anne became part of the Dogs of Heaven collective that produced large-scale art performances.
+Anne Worthington grew up in Blackpool before moving to Manchester, where she ended up in the middle of Hulme’s infamous squat scene.
+At the time, the area was full of artists, ex-students, and anyone else who didn’t quite fit the mould, all crammed into crumbling tower blocks that no one else wanted.
+Anne fell in with the Dogs of Heaven collective, known for putting on wild, anarchic art performances around the estate.
 It was during this time that she first picked up a camera and took photographs of the area as it was being demolished, marking the end of an era of squat culture.

 Documentary Photography

 Anne went on to become a documentary photographer, working around the country in an old Land Rover.
-Over the next twenty years, she produced a body of work that highlighted the conditions of housing and the effects of social and economic change that had begun during the 1980s.
+Over the next two decades, she built a body of work that exposed the realities of Britain’s housing conditions and the fallout from the social and economic upheavals that kicked off in the 1980s.

 Council Not Welcome Here.
 Beswick, Manchester, 2001.